Eric L. Huntley: Legacy and recognition

 The legacy of Eric and Jessica Huntley has been widely recognized.
 In 2005, they deposited their extensive archives at the London Metropolitan Archives, preserving decades of materials related to Black British activism and literature.
 Since 2006, an annual lecture series has been held in their honour, focusing on themes of racial equality and social justice.
 Their contributions were further commemorated in 2023 with the establishment of the Jessica Huntley Community Garden in Ealing, a space dedicated to fostering community engagement and education.

 A Nubian Jak Community Trust blue plaque was unveiled in October 2018 outside the Huntleys' West Ealing home, commemorating their contributions to Black literary culture and activism.

+Death

+Huntley died following a stroke in London, on 21 January 2026, at the age of 96.
+Among many tributes, one in Black History Month magazine observed that he "was widely respected for his humility, calm authority and quiet determination.
+He never sought recognition, and consistently directed praise away from himself, insisting that Jessica deserved the credit.
+Those who met him remember a man who spoke thoughtfully, listened carefully, and remained guided by principle throughout his life.
+He carried himself with the quiet confidence of someone who understood that real work is not always visible, but it is always felt."